With the Rollator Series, attenuation circuit provides

 paintings to digital art to collage.
 To showcase the

-artwork along with the music, the CD-Rs come in a highly
+artwork along with the music, the CD-Rs come in

 After the physical edition is sold out, each release remains